semaphoreP/codeastro/details.md

 ## Agenda

 All dates and times are CDT (Chicago Time).
-Room information will be added shortly.
+Please note that the time of the optional lessons may change.

 **Monday July 15**